Warded120/PythonWeb/Docs/test strategy.md

 # TODO: validate
-# Acme – Online Food Delivery Platfor
+# Acme – Online Food Delivery Platform
-## Testing Strategy Document
+## Testing Strategy

 ### 1. Objective
-The goal of this testing strategy is to ensure that all features of the Acme application — including product catalog, cart, checkout, delivery, and payments — function as intended, meet business requirements, and provide a smooth, reliable user experience.
+The goal of this testing strategy is to ensure that all features of the application work well.<br>
+Tested features include:
+- product catalog
+- cart
+- checkout
+- delivery

 ---